This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 Stitches used: post stitches, clusters and trebles sit side by side with the basic stitches.

-The really exciting thing about this crochet blanket is that I’ve designed it so that the squares can tesselate perfectly to form the main body before adding the final border.
-There are 3 different sized textured crochet squares, which you can arrange in any way you like to create your rectangular (or even square) blanket.
+Hannah’s Notes: The really exciting thing about this crochet blanket is that I’ve designed it so that the 3 different sized squares can tesselate perfectly to form the main body before adding the final border.
+Plus, it’s a great stash buster too!
+Use your scrap yarn to create a truly unique crochet blanket, full of meaning and memories!

 To make this crochet squares blanket pattern, I used both Heatherly Sport, which is 80% acrylic, 20% Merino Wool, (328yds/300m/100g); and Brava Sport, which is 100% premium acrylic, (340yds/310m/100g).